 B. PROCEDURE

-1. Injury Reports - When an employee is injured during the course of employment, the employee's Employer shall provide the employee with a Injury/Accident Form.
+1. Injury Reports - When an employee is injured during the course of employment, the employee's Employer shall provide the employee with an Injury/Accident Form.
 The form shall be completed regardless of the apparent seriousness of the injury and whether or not medical attention is required.
 The form shall be completed by the employee and forwarded to the Employer within forty-eight (48) twenty-four (24) hours of the injury.
-The Employer shall investigate the accident, review and complete the form and forward same to the Finance Director.
+The Employer shall investigate the accident, review and complete the form and forward same to the Auditor.

-2. Application for Payment of Medical Benefits Only - When an employee's injury requires any type of medical attention, the Employer shall, in addition the Accident Report described above, provide the injured employee with an Application for Payment of Medical Benefits Form-C-3 First Report of an Injury, Occupational Disease, or Death.
-This form shall be prepared and signed by the employee and given to the employee's Employer, who shall forward same to the Finance Director.
-The Finance Director shall send the form to the attending physician for completion.
+2. Application for Payment of Medical Benefits Only - When an employee's injury requires any type of medical attention, the Employer shall, in addition to the Accident Report described above, provide the injured employee with an Application for Payment of Medical Benefits Form-C-3 First Report of an Injury, Occupational Disease, or Death.
+This form shall be prepared and signed by the employee and given to the Employer, who shall forward same to the Auditor.
+The Auditor shall send the form to the attending physician for completion.

-3. Application for Payment of Compensation and Medical Benefits - When, in addition to medical attention, an employee's injury results in an employee's absence from work for seven (7) days or more, the employee may complete an Application for Payment of Compensation and Medical Benefits-C-1 First Report of an Injury, Occupational Disease, or Death, If such employee desires compensation for lost wages.
+3. Application for Payment of Compensation and Medical Benefits - When, in addition to medical attention, an employee's injury results in an employee's absence from work for seven (7) days or more, the employee may complete an Application for Payment of Compensation and Medical Benefits-C-1 a First Report of an Injury, Occupational Disease, or Death, if such employee desires compensation for lost wages.
 This form shall be given to the Employer, who shall forward same to the department's payroll officer for completion.
-This form shall then be forwarded to the Finance Director for completion.
+This form shall then be forwarded to the Auditor for completion.

 4. Serious Injury - In the event of a serious injury, the injured employee shall notify the Employer immediately so that an investigation can be initiated.

 5. Return to Work - The Employer must be advised and continually updated if an employee continues to be absent due to a work-related injury.
 Employees are responsible for providing to their Employer their expected date of return (if known).
-The Employer is responsible for immediately notifying, in writing, the Finance Director when an employee is able to return to work.
+The Employer is responsible for immediately notifying, in writing, the Auditor when an employee is able to return to work.

-6. Documentation - Any documents received from the injured employee, the employee's physician, the hospital or the State regarding Workers' Compensation claims must be immediately forwarded to the Finance Director.
+6. Documentation - Any documents received from the injured employee, the employee's physician, the hospital or the State regarding Workers' Compensation claims must be immediately forwarded to the Auditor.

 7. Wages on Injury Date - Employees who are injured during the course of employment and who must leave work before completing their work period shall be paid at their regular rate for the balance of time left in their scheduled work day.